The-OpenROAD-Project/OpenLane/docs/source/openlane_commands.md

-# OpenLANE Interactive Mode Commands
+# OpenLane Interactive Mode Commands

 This page describes the list of commands available in openlane, their functionality, and their expected inputs and outputs.